Examination of FMHS Doctoral Dissertations

 - Upon submission, candidates are encouraged to prepare journal articles and submit these for publication to indexed journals.

 - After submission, if all parties respond positively, and no substantial revisions are required, the examination process can take about ten weeks.
 Once all examiners have submitted (positive) reports, an oral examination is scheduled.
-On completion of the oral, the supervisor/s must submit a final report on the dissertation and examination process.
-Once all these documents have been received, the result must be formally approved by Senate.
-If the supervisor report is submitted by the individual due date, the committee approval process can take approximately three months.
+On completion of the oral, the supervisor/s should submit a final report on the dissertation and examination process.
+Once all these documents have been received, the result is ready for consideration by Senate.
+If the supervisor report is submitted by eight weeks after the final cut-off date, the formal governance process can take approximately three months.

-- SunScholar upload: After the oral, the final, approved dissertation must be uploaded to SunScholar, only via the online thesis / dissertation nomination system.
+- SunScholar upload: After the oral, the final, approved dissertation is uploaded to SunScholar, only via the online thesis / dissertation nomination system.
 Nominations can be done (only) by following the click-path my.sun.ac.za > Student Admin > Thesis / Dissertation Nomination.
 The SU library is the custodian of SunScholar and provides more information at this link.
+Punctual upload of the dissertation to SunScholar is a formal prerequisite for graduation.

 - A formal letter of completion is automatically issued by the registrar's division upon Senate approval of the result.
 Should you require a letter of completion at an earlier stage, this can be requested, but only after the result has been approved by the Committee for Postgraduate Research, which meets quarterly.
 After approval of the result by the CPR, a letter of completion may be requested from Ms Megan Jantjies (mjantjies@sun.ac.za) of the registrar's division.
 Regrettably, the Tygerberg Doctoral Office cannot issue such a letter.